 4. Spenco Total Support Original

-The Spenco soles are well-priced and provide as much support and comfort as others do, making them our top value option!
+Spenco Total Support insoles are well-priced and provide as much support and comfort as others do, making them our top value option.

-They use a 3-pod cushioning system that keeps the foot in a more neutral position and helps to prevent pronation, which is super helpful for those with high arches.
+They use a 3-pod cushioning system to keep the foot in a more neutral position and help to prevent supination.

 The arch cradle is semi-rigid, so it still retains some flexibility to allow for natural movement of the foot while stabilizing and supporting the arch properly.

 A forefoot crash pad with metatarsal support relieves pressure on the ball of the foot and rounds off this insole nicely.
 A lot of value for a friendly price!

 - Could be too wide for some shoes